-Last but not least one in my list of top 6 geothermal energy examples in daily life is geothermal geysers.
 Although they are almost similar to the geothermal hot springs.
 Yet, there are some differences between them too.
 For example, water in the hot spring flow horizontally.
 On the other hand, water in the geothermal geysers flows vertically.
 (See the above image for proper understanding).

 Not to mention, the world’s largest geothermal geyser field is located in the Mayacamas Mountains approximately 72 miles (116 km) north of San Francisco, California.
 In fact, as per the available data, they are responsible for producing more than 20% of California’s renewable energy in 2019.

 So, what do you think?
 Geysers come under the category of direct or indirect use of geothermal energy.
 I will just give you a hint.
-In the above para, I mentioned, geysers are responsible for producing more than 20% of California’s renewable energy in 2019.
+In the above para, I mentioned, that geysers are responsible for producing more than 20% of California’s renewable energy in 2019.

 Some other Uses of Geothermal Energy:

 Apart from the above-mentioned applications or uses, I am also mentioning some of a few here.